This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - 2 tablespoon granulated sugar

-- ⅓ cup powdered sugar sifted
+- ⅓ cup powdered sugar, sifted

-- To make brown butter, heat unsalted butter in a light color saucepan over medium heat.
+- To make brown butter, heat unsalted butter in a light-colored saucepan over medium heat.
 Once the butter melts, it will start getting foamy.
 Once the foam subsides, you’ll see clear bubbles.
 Continue cooking and stirring constantly to keep the butter from burning.

-- Preheat the oven to 350°F.
+- Preheat the oven to 350 degrees Fahrenheit.

 - Add cooled brown butter and vanilla extract, and continue beating until light and fluffy, another 2 minutes.

 - In another mixing bowl, sift together flour, cocoa powder, baking soda, and baking powder, then stir in the salt.

-- Remove the baking sheet from the oven and place it on a wire rack to cool 5 -10 minutes before removing and placing the cookies on the wire rack themselves to cool completely.
+- Remove the baking sheet from the oven and place it on a wire rack to cool for 5 -10 minutes before removing and placing the cookies on the wire rack themselves to cool completely.